rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

 ### Creating host keys

 Your SSH server already has host keys that it uses.
 Those keys were generated when your system was first installed.
-In this exercise you will learn how to create host-type keys for your server, but you wont use the keys.
+In this exercise, you will learn how to create host-type keys for your server, but you wont use the keys.

 #### To generate host keys for your server